HarishAtGitHub/elasticsearch-tester/README.md

 If you feel the test case is wrong you can change the code and give  a pull request saying why it is wrong .

+If you don't find the {{ issue-id }}.py in this repo , but you want it, please create it and commit it in this repo.

+### Ok..
+How to write the {{ issue-id }}.py ?
-The module has easy abstracted way to make get, post ,put calls.
+The module 'E' has easy abstracted way to make get, post ,put calls.

 Just do
 ```python